 This isn't an exhaustive list of all the trading platforms out there.
 What's best for you depends on your own investing strategy, budget and financial goals.

 Woodside Energy Group Ltd engages in the exploration, evaluation, development, production, marketing, and sale of hydrocarbons in the Asia Pacific, Africa, the Americas, and the Europe.
-The company produces liquefied natural gas, pipeline gas, crude oil and condensate, and natural gas liquids.
+It produces liquefied natural gas, pipeline gas, crude oil and condensate, and natural gas liquids.

 HSBC Holdings plc engages in the provision of banking and financial products and services worldwide.
-It operates through three segments: Wealth and Personal Banking, Commercial Banking, and Global Banking and Markets.
+It operates through four segments: Hong Kong, UK, Corporate and Institutional Banking, and International Wealth and Premier Banking.

 M&T Bank Corporation operates as a bank holding company for Manufacturers and Traders Trust Company and Wilmington Trust, National Association that provides retail and commercial banking products and services in the United States.
 The company operates through three segments: Commercial Bank, Retail Bank, and Institutional Services and Wealth Management.